georgeflanagin/anagrammatic/README.md

-Accepting Knuth's matrix representation, the number of columns in the matrix is equivalent to the number of letters in the phrase, and the number of rows is equivalent to the number of words from the dictionary (excepting the live-evil-vile-veil-levi problem described earlier) that can be formed from the letters in phrase.
+Accepting Knuth's matrix representation, the number of columns in the matrix is equivalent to the number of letters in the phrase, and the number of rows is equivalent to the number of words from the dictionary (reduced by the live-evil-vile-veil-levi mapping noted earlier) that can be formed from the letters in phrase.
 The number of rows converges to the number words in the dictionary as the phrase becomes longer and every letter in the alphabet is present.